Jets’ sputtering pass offense takes on Chargers’ struggling pass defense on Monday night

 The Jets will use their fifth combination on the offensive line in eight games after losing center Connor McGovern to a knee injury last week.

 New York’s O-line has been hit hard by injuries, with left guard Laken Tomlinson the only player who’ll still be at the position at which he opened the season.
-McGovern, Alijah Vera-Tucker, Wes Schweitzer and Duane Brown are all on IR – although Brown returned to practice this week and could be activated as soon as this weekend.
+McGovern, Alijah Vera-Tucker, Wes Schweitzer and Duane Brown are all on IR.
+Brown returned to practice this week and practiced fully but was not activated to play Sunday.

 DYNAMIC DUO